tacatac/archnosh/README.md

 ## How do I use it?

+With caution!
+Installing some of the nosh packages provided here can profoundly change the way your system bootstraps and runs services.

+Furthermore, the packages have so far only been tested on virtual machines with bare minimum installs of early 2017 Archlinux releases.
+Where they *do* work for the most part but tailoring to your system will be necessary.

+**N.B.: Networking is not currently configured automatically, network interfaces make have to be brought up and configured manually.**

+*Caveat emptor.*

 ### The packages

 This is a split-package PKGBUILD which will generate several packages, covering the toolset aswell as a service bundle collection which together can provide a complete working system.